Beijing

 Chengdu

 Came down with a horrid cold my last three days in Lhasa, the full gamut: fever, headache, congestion, sore throat, and (worst of all) a persistent hacking dry cough.
 Two trips to a pharmacy procured me some worthless Chinese herbal crap that only resulted in a second sleepless night.
 On my third trip, with the help of a friend, I managed to convey that I wanted "western style" medicine.
 This got me a bottle of thick liquid labeled entirely in Chinese except for the list of active ingredients.
 I googled these to see what I was getting.
 For one of them, fully half the first page of results were cautionary personal tales from former drug addicts.
 Now we're talking!
+Doubled the dose, and slept like a baby for twelve hours that night.

 On my second trip to the pharmacy, there was a very cute young Chinese woman working the till.
 I was just trying to muster the energy to put a little flirt on, when something went wrong with the order before mine.
 The cute young thing started bellowing across the store like an angry longshoreman.
 Illusions dashed, I nervously shuffled off to the other register.